-Hartman Hips: Almost the entire cast falls under this, but most notably are Mary and Ms. Baker.
+Hartman Hips: Almost the entire adult female cast falls under this, but most notably are Mary and Ms. Baker.

-Hilarity In Zoos: In the episode ''Zoo, Clarence and Belson are made 'seat buddies' and have to go through the zoo together and eventually get locked inside after hours, while Clarence inadvertently annoys him the whole while.
+Hilarity In Zoos: In the episode "Zoo", Clarence and Belson are made "seat buddies" and have to go through the zoo together and eventually get locked inside after hours, while Clarence inadvertently annoys Belson the whole while.

 Hypocritical Humor: In "Clarence Gets a Girlfriend" just as Jeff is saying what a nice guy he is he ignores a girl asking him to hold a door open for her and lets it slam into her.